What is Dropshipping?

 In a classic mode of operation, the company controls the entire production and sales chain.
 The seller website is also the product creator and distributor.
 It ensures quality and production deadlines, puts the product on sale via its physical or online distribution channels and then manages its stocks and after-sales service.
 The brand or business carries the entire production/sales chain.

-As an online retailer with Dropshipping, your single objective is to achieve maximum sales and generate turnover.
+As an online retailer, your single objective is to achieve maximum sales and generate turnover.

 The Dropshipping in four simple steps